ckin-it/minedive/README.md

 # minedive

 ## Overview
 **minedive** is a P2P privacy conscious distributed search engine embedden in a browser extension.

-The source for **minedive-server** is located in its own repository.
+The source for **minedive-server** is located in its own repository: [godive](https://github.com/ckin-it/godive)

 ## Installation
 **minedive** can be installed through the Chrome Web Store (coming soon), or from this repository using the following procedure: